HypothesisWorks/hypothesis/guides/review.rst

 Engine changes are anything that change a "fundamental" of how Hypothesis works.
-A good rule of thumb is that an engine change is anything that touches a file in hypothesis.internal.conjecture (Python version) or Rust code (Ruby version).
+A good rule of thumb is that an engine change is anything that touches a file in hypothesis.internal.conjecture (Python version).

 All such changes should: